Dream Chronicles: The Book of Water: Plot

 After traveling to the Barge City, retrieving and using the Book of Water, Lyra learns that the Eternal Storm spell can be stopped by the seven magic signs of the Crater of Time.
-She can find the seven signs inside the seven caves of the Crater, only if she have the seven corresponding mystic figurines.
-Three of these figurines are no longer missing as Faye has forged replacements for them, then The Book of Water reveals the locations of other four figurines for Lyra.
-The first figurine is in the water at the center of Barge City, Lyra must use a magic fishing pole to fish it out.
+She can find the seven signs inside the seven caves of the Crater, only if she has the seven corresponding mystic figurines.
+Three of these figurines are no longer missing as Faye has forged replacements for them, and The Book of Water reveals the locations of other four figurines for Lyra.
+The first figurine is in the water at the center of Barge City, and Lyra must use a magic fishing pole to fish it out.
 The second figurine is hidden inside the Obelisk, behind some cryptic symbols that Lyra must decipher.
 The third figurine was taken long ago by a fairy named Merrow, and he locked it up in his magical gramophone.
-And only the Clockmaker knows where the fourth figurine is, he might share that secret for the right price.
-The last, unicorn figurine is buried in the field next to the Herbalist's House.
+The Clockmaker knows where the fourth figurine is, and he might share that secret for the right price.
+The last unicorn figurine is buried in the field next to the Herbalist's House.
 Lyra enters the field and digs to find a chest.
 After retrieving all of seven magic signs in the Crater of Time, Lyra returns to Wish to place them on the Lilith's statue, and banishes the thunder and lightning.
-The rain has stopped, Fidget’s strength is returning, but Faye is missing and nowhere to be found now.
+The rain has stopped, Fidget's strength is returning, but Faye is missing and nowhere to be found now.

 In the bonus chapter, players play as Faye in the prequel to Lyra's journey in The Book of Water to find out what happened just moments before Lyra's story began.
-Faye hears Lilith's awful voice once again, then day instantly turns into night.
+Faye hears Lilith's voice once again, then day instantly turns into night.
 She feels unconscious, and has a nightmare of Lilith and Kenrick.
-Faye break free from the dream, as she did 10 years before, but cannot wake her husband Fidget.
+Faye breaks free from the dream, as she did 10 years before, but cannot wake her husband Fidget.
 Lilith is after them again, and Faye has to find out the reason why.
 With the help of the plants, Faye's mother-in-law Aeval guides her to the Herbalist's House to make a cure potion for Fidget.
 Faye mixes the potion, but Aeval sends her a warning through the plants that a potion to break a water spell can sometimes kill, not heal.
 Then Aeval guides her to board a boat to Barge City, and Faye is told to reforge three of seven figurines by using three lens hidden here.
-Three figurines needed to be forged at the Nexus gateway, as Faye returns to the Herbalist to enter it.
+Three figurines are needed to be forged at the Nexus gateway, as Faye returns to the Herbalist to enter it.
 Faye forges three figurines, and they work well in the Crater of Time, but something does not seem right.
 Just as Faye has completed the third one, Lilith transports her to a strange, unknown Prison of Fire.